Science Write Now

 I recall the receptionist’s warning: ‘Patients are known to fall asleep during the procedure.’
 I’m in a rigid, man-made mould – it’s hardly the place to curl up.

-‘So, what brings you here, Amelia?’
+‘So, what brings you here, Bianca?’
 The examiner asks, patiently, routinely.

 I wonder if this is his pick-up line.